 Yes.
 In fact, we think placing two students at the same institution is a good thing!
-However, to receive a second intern you must be willing to support the cost of the second intern.
-Depending on the details of the project and the cost of airfare etc, the estimated cost per intern is ~$9,000.
+However, to receive a second intern you must be able to fully support the cost of the second intern.
+Depending on the details of the project and the cost of airfare etc, the estimated cost per intern is ~$11,000.
 REU Supplements, are available to PIs of other NSF awards, and are good avenues to obtain this funding.
-The IRIS REU Program can help you submit one.
+The URISE REU Program can help you submit one.

 We have moved to this model to better serve the Consortium; each year we receive several more host applications than we have funding to support.

 Step 1: Download the application file (.doc file) and complete it offline.
 In your application you will be asked to describe the following:

-Step 2: Return to this page and proceed to the online application (HERE when open).
+Step 2: Return to this page and proceed to the ONLINE APPLICATION.
 Cut and paste your responses from the .doc file into the online fields

 Step 3: You will be notified by March 15 whether your project has been approved as a potential project.